 What good is a will if it gets lost?
 Papers, flash drives, and the like can easily get misplaced during moves or home renovations.
 Worst of all, a fire/flood can ruin many hours of hard work, forcing you to start anew.

 If you prefer to have a hard copy, we recommend storing your last will & testament somewhere secure, like a bank or fireproof safe.
-A digital copy of your will can be store at an online will maker digital vault for an annual fee as loong as you need.
+A digital copy of your will can be stored at an online will maker digital vault for an annual fee as loong as you need.
 Find a way to relay passwords/lock combinations to your executor before/upon your death.
 As of 2021, blockchain wills are not yet considered legal in the US, but in the future, you might be able to use blockchain technology to create, store, and update your will.

 Plan For The End So You Can Enjoy The Present